-An issue may arise in a case in which a defendant denies the requisite intent to commit the crime in question or denies that he was involved in one or more of the acts essential to the commission of the charged crime and alternatively contends that he was in any event entrapped.
+An issue may arise in a case in which a defendant denies the requisite intent to commit the crime in question or denies that he or she was involved in one or more of the acts essential to the commission of the charged crime and alternatively contends that he or she was in any event entrapped.
 In Mathews v.
 United States, 108 S. Ct.
 883, 886 (1988), the Supreme Court held that "even if the defendant denies one or more elements of the crime, he is entitled to an entrapment instruction whenever there is sufficient evidence from which a reasonable jury could find entrapment."
-In United States v.
-Collins, 972 F.2d 1385, 1413 (5th Cir.
-1992), the trial judge declined to give a requested instruction to the effect that the defendant has a right to deny participation in the crime and alternatively plead entrapment.
-The Fifth Circuit held that there was no reversible error, but stressed that "the jury repeatedly was told that the defendants were denying culpability for the crime."
-Id.
-Considering the unusual nature of such an alternative contention, on request of a defendant, the judge should consider giving a specific instruction to the effect that a defendant may deny that he engaged in the activity constituting the charged offense and alternatively plead entrapment.
+Considering the unusual nature of such an alternative contention, on request of a defendant, the judge should consider giving a specific instruction to the effect that a defendant may deny that he or she engaged in the activity constituting the charged offense and alternatively plead entrapment.

-A related defense is entrapment by estoppel, which is "applicable when a government official or agent actively assures a defendant that certain conduct is legal and the defendant reasonably relies on that advice and continues or initiates the conduct."
+A related defense is entrapment by estoppel, which is "applicable when a government official or agent actively assures a defendant that certain conduct is legal, and the defendant reasonably relies on that advice and continues or initiates the conduct."
 United States v.
+Jones, 664

-Jones, 664 F.3d 966, 979 (5th Cir.
+F.3d 966, 979 (5th Cir.
 2011).
+In fact, the reliance defense is required by the constitutional guarantee of due process.
+See Cox v.
+Louisiana, 85 S. Ct.
+476 (1965); Raley v.
+Ohio, 79 S. Ct.
+1257 (1959).
 Similarly, a requested instruction on this defense should be given if there is "an evidentiary basis in the record which would lead to acquittal."
 United States v.
 Spires, 79 F.3d 464, 466 (5th Cir.
 1996).